WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 energy defraud all its users at once, without this being detected before it is too late?

-This horror scenario is possible whenver the provider has a copy of your wallet and thus access to your funds.
+This horror scenario is possible whenever the provider has a copy of your wallet and thus access to your funds.
 He could at a certain date empty all the wallets.

 Seeing that some wallets have millions of users it is plausible to assume that